François Tomasini: Biography

 Tomasini was born in Venzolasca in 1880, one of several brothers.
-According to locals, he was a problematic character who by 1907 had amounted ten convictions for offenses such as theft, assault and battery.
+According to locals, he was a problematic character who by 1907 had amounted ten convictions for offences such as theft, assault and battery.
 Nevertheless, he was married and worked as a day laborer in nearby Campile.
 In December 1907, he killed a 22-year-old man named Bacchia for a trivial matter, for which he was sentenced to 5 years imprisonment and a 10-year ban from visiting the town of the region of Haute-Corse.

 Release and double murder

 After his release from prison, Tomasini ignored the court-ordered ban and moved back to Haute-Corse.
 On 11 November 1913, he and a few friends travelled to the village of Barchatta, in the Volpajola commune, deciding to hang out at a local bar run by a Mme.
 Ciavaldini.
 In his drunken stupor, Tomasini asked another guest, an elderly man named Raffaeli, to lend him his accordion so he and his friends could sing together.
-Raffaeli, who was recently widowed, refused the offer, and was backed up his friend, 79-year-old local farmer Roch Sarti.
+Raffaeli, who was recently widowed, refused the offer, and was backed up by his friend, 79-year-old local farmer Roch Sarti.
 At that moment, Tomasini became angry, got up and slapped Sarti in the face.
 He then stepped back and pulled out his revolver, shooting Sarti twice in the heart and left arm, killing him on the spot.

 Tomasini then vacated the premises and headed towards Sarti's home in nearby Canaja.
 On the way, he came across his daughter, whom he hit in the face, but allowed her to live.
 When he arrived, he called out for Félix Gabrielli, Sarti's 27-year-old servant who had known Tomasini for several years.
-When Gabrielli came out, he was held at gunpoint and forced to walk to the nearby roadside, where he subsequently shot twice in the head and once in the pit of the stomach.
+When Gabrielli came out, he was held at gunpoint and forced to walk to the nearby roadside, where he was subsequently shot twice in the head and once in the pit of the stomach.
 After this, Tomasini went into hiding, with the local gendarmes launching a manhunt to capture him.